VLAG courses and conferences

 -

-2. General courses
+2. General and statistics courses

 General courses deal with various issues relevant for the professional and personal development of PhD candidates.